mozilla-extensions/firefox-voice/docs/lexicon.md

 - Say "help" to open this file in the browser
 - To regenerate the lexicon.html file: `npm run build:markdown`
 - You can use `npm run build:markdown` and then reload the page in the extension
+- The content is rendered into a page based on extension/views/lexicon.html.ejs

 -->